Tatwi/RocketTux/README.md

 - The idea is to collect as many coins as you can.
 You have a limited amount of boosts and "coins jumps" to reach the high ones.
 - Left/Right Arrows: Move left and right.
 - Spacebar: Boost into the air.
+- Control: Small jump that will move you up a single "block", when you are standing or running.
 - Up Arrow: Gain altitude when collecting coins ("coin jump").
 Hover when in the air.
 - Down Arrow: Hover when in the air.
 Do NOT altitude when collecting coins (handy for collecting a row of coins).
 Duck when on the ground.
 - Music Controls: M for mute, Comma for quieter, Period for louder.

+### Gameplay Tips
+- Each map is a puzzle, where the idea is to collect as many coins as possible.
+However, you only have so many boosts and "coin jumps" to get up to the high coins and to get over obstacles.
+So the biggest tip is to go back and forth and get all the highest coins first, then work your way down.
+- If you have run out of boosts and you're stuck between obstacles, unable to small-jump out, then that's it for you this level!
+- Don't sweat it if you weren't able to collect all the coins in a map.
+There are an infinite amount of chances ahead of you to collect more!

 ### License
 The RocketTux source code is released under the General Public License Version 3, 29 June 2007 and the RocketTux artwork is released under the Creative Commons License.
 See the [LICENSE](LICENSE) file for more information.
 You may *not* copy or "fork" this repository and sell RocketTux as your own creation, no matter how you've repackaged or re-branded it.